These championships seem well canceled simply.

 The registered players, who had already paid plane tickets etc., will they be reimbursed?

-This should be perfectly normal.
-Yet nothing is less certain.
-What is even more incredible: There is nothing yet written on this subject on the website of the International Padel Federation.
-So there is every chance that some pairs are still seen tonight under the sun of Malaga in 20 days.
+It should be perfectly normal.
+However, nothing is less certain.
+What's even more incredible: There is nothing yet written about it on the website of the International Federation of Padel.
+There is therefore every chance that some pairs will still see each other tonight under the Malaga sun in 20 days.

 Why postponed registration deadlines at 20 October if tournament cancellation was unavoidable?